spark-jobserver/spark-jobserver/README.md

 If we encounter a data type that is not supported, then the entire result will be serialized to a string.

+### HTTP Override

+Spark Job Server offers HTTP override functionality.
+Often reverse proxies and firewall implement access limitations to, for example, DELETE and PUT requests.
+HTTP override allows overcoming these limitations by wrapping, for example, a DELETE request into a POST request.

+Requesting the destruction of a context can be accomplished through HTTP override using the following syntax:

+    $ curl -X POST "localhost:8090/contexts/test_context?_method=DELETE"

+Here, a DELETE request is passed to Spark Job Server "through" a POST request.

 ## Clients

 Spark Jobserver project has a